Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

 Try to fill your cart with as many of your regular grocery items as you can and take note of what's missing from the selection.

-How does the new delivery service compare to other grocery delivery options?
+How does the new delivery service compare with other grocery delivery options?

-The overlap between Amazon's expanded grocery delivery service and Amazon Fresh is confusing enough.
+The overlap between Amazon's expanded grocery delivery service and Amazon Fresh is confusing.
 But, if you're trying to decide which shopping membership is the best deal for getting regular grocery deliveries, Amazon's new offer makes your choice a little more complicated.

 Use the table below for a quick breakdown of how popular shopping memberships stack up when it comes to grocery delivery.